aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

            --byoc-id "CUSTOM_CLOUD_IDENTIFIER" >| "tf_dir/tf_file.tf"
          ```

-         where
+         Replace the following:

-         - `organization-id` is the identifier of your Aiven organization that is to be
+         - `ORGANIZATION_IDENTIFIER` with the identifier of your Aiven organization that
-           connected with your own cloud account to create the custom cloud.
+           is to be connected with your own cloud account to create the custom cloud,
+           for example `org484338bebd2`.
+You can extract `ORGANIZATION_IDENTIFIER` from the
+           output of the `avn organization list` command.
-         - `byoc-id` is the identifier of your custom cloud.
+         - `CUSTOM_CLOUD_IDENTIFIER` with the identifier of your custom cloud, which you can
+           extract from the output of the `avn byoc create` command, for example
+           `018b6442-c602-42bc-b63d-438026133f60`.

        - [avn byoc template terraform get-vars](/docs/tools/cli/byoc#avn-byoc-template-terraform-get-vars)